-- They define the behaviour that is being rewarded. - The praise is given immediately following the desired behaviour. - The way in which the praise is given is varied. - Praise is related to effort, rather than only to work produced. - Perseverance and independence are encouraged. - Praise is only given when a pupil's efforts, work or behaviour need to be recognised, rather than continuously without reason. - The praise given is always sincere and is not followed with immediate criticism.
+- They define the behaviour that is being rewarded. - The praise is given immediately following the desired behaviour. - The way in which the praise is given is varied. - Praise is related to effort, rather than only to work produced. - Perseverance and independence are encouraged. - Praise is only given when a pupil's efforts, work or behaviour need to be recognised, rather than continuously without reason. - Use of class dojo points totaled towards a class target - The praise given is always sincere and is not followed with immediate criticism.